DATA PROCESSING POLICY (The "Policy")

 (i) that any employees who have access to Personal Data have received appropriate training on their responsibilities and do not Process the Personal Data except on instructions from us unless required to do so by Data Privacy Legislation to which you are subject; and

 (ii) that any employees, contractors or other agents who have access to Personal Data are reliable and have committed themselves to confidentiality and that such confidentiality commitments continue to apply beyond the termination of the employment.

-(j) Not transfer Personal Data across international or jurisdictional boundaries, to the extent such transfers are subject to restrictions under applicable Data Privacy Legislation, unless:
+(i) Not transfer or remove Personal Data across international or jurisdictional boundaries, to the extent such transfers are subject to restrictions under applicable Data Privacy Legislation, unless:

-(i) We have consented to such transfer in writing and such transfer complies and continues to comply with the requirements for international data transfers under applicable Data Privacy Legislation or;
+(i) We, and where legally required the Data Subject, have consented to such transfer in writing and such transfer complies and continues to comply with the requirements for international data transfers under applicable Data Privacy Legislation or;

-(bi) You have carefully chosen the subprocessor under particular consideration of the appropriateness of the technical and organizational security measures taken by the subprocessor.
-The corresponding test documents shall be made available to us upon reasonable request; and
+(iii) You have carefully chosen the subprocessor under particular consideration of the appropriateness of the technical and organizational security measures taken by the subprocessor.
+The corresponding test documents shall be made available to us upon reasonable request;

 (i) Where authorised by us in writing, by allowing Data Subjects to know whether their Personal Data is sold or disclosed and to whom, have access to their Personal Data or to have that Personal Data corrected, deleted, or blocked within the relevant time frames set out by applicable Data Privacy Legislation, and not be discriminated against for exercising these rights;